 (To some extent, even now, sometimes I struggle with meeting people.)

-I later, once I ended up in hospital, had to learn all this in an actual class (see my piece about “Group”).
-Plus I was always sweating, because I was a hormone fountain.
+Plus I was always sweating, a hormone fountain.
 The endocrine gods were fickle.
 Some people they transformed into gods and goddesses; others they turned into cave trolls and toads.
 I would have given my right arm to have been even a cave troll.

 Despite believing my life was over, I met many wonderful girls and women in hospital, from all kinds of backgrounds and experiences.
 Some, who had been raped or survived childhood sexual abuse, were often blisteringly angry and that was hard to deal with for a sixteen-year-old boy.
 But on the whole everyone was splendid and I thrived.

 One young woman, whom I’ll call Kelly, was my first great love.
 She was a fellow patient.
 I never quite found out what she was doing there but I have a feeling she might have been raped.
 She had a haunted look about her, and a sad sweetness, and freckles, that I liked.
 She and I got on well.
-Like with Michelle and me, Kelly and I could talk.
-We got on.
+We could talk.
 But I had no idea what to do.
 Once I began to realise I had proper, adult-scale feelings, I did not know how to deal with them, or how to proceed.
 I think she was a few years older, too, which didn’t help.
 But the main thing that got in the way was that we were both patients, with our respective histories.
 Relationships between patients were not encouraged.
 Such relationships generally contained far too much baggage to work in a healthy manner.

-Nonetheless, I tried in my hopeless, clumsy way to make with the woo.
+Nonetheless, I tried in my hopeless, clumsy way to woo her.
 I even told my parents about her.
 And, as I expected, they did indeed make a fuss.
 And it was excruciating.

-So there I was in about 1982, 19 years old, haunted by the idea of being psychotic, haunted by my whole psychiatric experience, imagining my life as before hospital and after hospital.
-And lonely.
-I’d missed out on Kelly, I understood, because I did not understand women.
+By 1982, I was 19 years old, still troubled by the idea of being psychotic, haunted by my whole psychiatric experience, and imagining my life as before hospital and after hospital.
+I felt smashed apart by what I’d been through, and lonely.
+I’d missed out on Kelly, I believed, because I did not understand women.
 Had no idea, not one clue, nothing.

 I also believed, in a very deep and fundamental way, that I would never be able to marry, because of my illness.
 I had thought I might just possibly be able to marry Kelly because she of all people would understand about my illness.
-But she was the exception.
 A regular woman, I imagined, would never accept such “damaged goods”.